kiboschool/course-c4s-writing/src/communicating-for-success/final-assessments.md

 Your task for the C4S final project is to put together an application for the Kibo Digital Literacy Fellowship (described above).
 Your application needs to include:

-- A personal statement (500 word limit)
+- A personal statement introducing yourself and describing your past experiences and motivations (250 - 500 words)
-- A 1000 - 1500 proposal describing the project that you would like to use the grant money for.
+- A proposal describing the digital literacy project you would like to use the grant money for.
+(1000 - 1500 words)
 - A 2 minute video pitching your project.

 In addition to you receiving a final grade for this project, all submissions will be reviewed by a judging panel from the Kibo community, and the top 4 applications will each receive USD 250 to implement their project.

 ### Submission

+Your submission should include:

+- Your personal statement (please also include the planning questions, outline, and 7Cs evaluation for your personal statement)
+- Your project proposal (please also include the planning questions, outline, and 7Cs evaluation for your project)
+- Your pitch video

+Your answers to the planning questions
+Your outline
+Your evalaution using the 7Cs
+Your final blog post

 Submit your assignment on Gradescope and then upload a copy to the Week 10 submission area on the Woolf platform.